discoleo/R/Math/readme.md

 - proper way of Cardano's formula: based on roots of unity & independent of coefficients;
 - these polynomials are a very special case of Class 1 polynomials;

 A.2 Complete Class 1
 - see files: Polynomials.Class1.Formulas.R, Polynomials.Class1.R;
+- Rationalization of Fractions with radicals, see file: Fractions.Rationalisation.R;

 ### B. Class 2 Polynomials
 - Polynomial compositions;